Sign In / Sign Out

 Earning your Geography PhD at the School of Geographical Sciences and Urban Planning offers you a path to building the skills, knowledge and abilities needed for a career focused in research, post-secondary teaching, or leaders in technology development.

 In addition to innovative coursework, our state-of-the-art research centers, Spatial Analysis Research Center (SPARC) and Urban Climate Research Center (UCRC), offer students the opportunity to work with our exceptional faculty on diverse research projects.
-Our program is ranked seventh in the nation by the National Research Council and is home to some of the brightest minds of geography, including three members of the National Academy of Sciences.
+Our program is ranked seventh in the nation by the National Research Council and is home to some of the brightest minds of geography, including four members of the National Academy of Sciences.

 We place our focus on location – the heart of geography, urban planning, climatology, and GIS – and from that foundation, we develop cutting-edge techniques and solutions to the complex issues facing society.